KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

     Pass the desired descriptor set binding index to the optimizer via a parameter so that the instrumented code knows which descriptor to use for writing error report data to the memory block.
     If descriptor indexing is enabled, turn on OOB and write state checking in the instrumentation pass.
+    If the buffer_device_address extension is enabled, apply a pass to add instrumentation checking for out of bounds buffer references.
     Use the instrumented bytecode to create the ShaderModule.
 * For all pipeline layouts, add our descriptor set to the layout, at the binding index determined earlier.
     Fill any gaps with empty descriptor sets.